 Second, individuals may choose to purchase more mobile devices, each with embedded copyrighted software, if the freedom to unlock is available.
 This is particularly true because consumers will be more inclined to sell their used devices to recyclers because they will receive higher prices-before purchasing new mobile devices.
-Indeed, sales of mobile smartphones in the United States increased by \$5 billion in 2013, and are predicted to increase by \$20 billion this year alone.
-As the accompanying graph illustrates, mobile device ownership-including smartphones and tablets-has continued to increase dramatically since prior similar exemptions were granted.
+Indeed, as the accompanying graph illustrates, sales of tablets in the United States increased by 93 million from 2010 to 2014 and mobile device ownership including tablets and smartphones-

+has continued to increase dramatically since prior exemptions were granted.114

 Finally, there is no indication that the ability to lawfully unlock mobile devices under previous exemptions had any adverse effect on wireless carriers or the availability of copyrighted works.
-Wireless carrier revenues have steadily increased despite previous similar exemptions.
-CTIA hails the growth of wireless services, noting that U.S. "mobile data use doubled from 2012 to 2013, and will increase about 650% by 2018."
-All told, U.S. wireless data use is set to increase by a factor of 400 from 2008 to 2014.
-Since 2012 smartphone use in the United States has increased by roughly 40 million users and is estimated to increase by 60 million users to 182 million by the end of 2015.
-Likewise, U.S. smartphone traffic is predicted to increase by 325% by 2018.
+Wireless carrier revenues have steadily increased despite previous similar exemptions.115 CTIA hails the growth of wireless services, noting that U.S. "mobile data use doubled from 2012 to 2013, and will increase about 650% by 2018."116 All told, U.S. wireless data use is set to increase by a factor of 400 from 2008 to 2014.117 CTIA highlights that U.S. tablet use is predicted to increase by 370% by 2018.118 Moreover, sales of tablets in the United States increased from 9.7 million units in 2010 to roughly 40.6 million units in 2014.119 There is no reason to think the market for mobile devices will not continue to grow for the foreseeable future.